Lemon Herb Salmon

 Notes

-- Cooking Time: The salmon should be cooked for 10 minutes per 1 inch of thickness, measured from the thickest part of the same.
+- The salmon should be cooked for 10 minutes per 1 inch of thickness, measured from the thickest part of the salmon.
 For example, a 1 1/2 inch thick salmon should cook for 15 minutes.

-- Leftovers: Leftover cooked salmon will stay good in the fridge for up to 3 days.
-While I don’t recommend reheating the salmon, it is delicious served cold over a salad.
+- Leftover cooked salmon will stay good in the fridge for up to 3 days.
+While I don’t recommend reheating the salmon, it is delicious served cold over a salad, like this Quinoa Caprese Salad or Greek Orzo Salad.

 Nutrition Facts